-- 9.38 The County supports an extensive green space network, which is vital to economic, environmental and community well-being.
-Green and Blue infrastructure refers to utilising elements of the natural environment, such as ecological features, green space, open space, and water management systems to the benefit of the social, economic, and environmental health of an area.
+9.38 The County supports an extensive green space network, which is vital to economic, environmental and community well-being.
+Green and Blue infrastructure refers to utilising elements of the natural environment, such as ecological features, green space, open space and water management systems, to benefit the social, economic, and environmental health of an area.
 Whilst the Green and Blue Infrastructure approach identifies the natural environment as an asset which developers can utilise to bring about economic growth, it also provides the means whereby these 'assets' can be protected and enhanced.
 The plan seeks to set a positive agenda through which the value of green and blue infrastructure to the County and its communities can be recognised.
-In this respect green and blue infrastructure systems are seen as a key element in delivering sustainable development. - 9.39 Examples of green and blue infrastructure 'assets' include, for example, parks and gardens, amenity green space (e.g. play areas and sports fields), community growing spaces, allotments, cemeteries, urban green space, green and blue corridors (e.g. rivers, canals, cycle paths), sites of ecological, geological and landscape value, and functional green space such as sustainable urban drainage systems and flood storage areas. - 9.40 The Environment (Wales) Act 2016, provides a context for the delivery of multifunctional green and blue infrastructure.
-Its provision can make a significant contribution to the sustainable management of natural resources, and in particular to maintaining and enhancing biodiversity and the resilience of ecosystems. - 9.41 PPW Ed.11 emphasises that the planning system should protect and enhance green and blue infrastructure assets and networks.
-The plan adopts a strategic and proactive approach to green and blue infrastructure and biodiversity by producing up to date inventories, as well as maps of existing green and blue infrastructure and ecological assets and networks.
-Relevant policies are also integrated into the Plan.
+In this respect green and blue infrastructure systems are seen as a key element in delivering sustainable development.

+9.39 Examples of green and blue infrastructure 'assets' include, for example, parks and gardens, amenity green space (e.g. play areas and sports fields), community growing spaces, allotments, cemeteries, urban green space, green and blue corridors (e.g. rivers, canals, cycle paths), sites of ecological, geological and landscape value, and functional green space such as sustainable urban drainage systems and flood storage areas.

+9.40 The Environment (Wales) Act 2016, provides a context for the delivery of multifunctional green and blue infrastructure.
+Its provision can make a significant contribution to the sustainable management of natural resources, and in particular to maintaining and enhancing biodiversity and the resilience of ecosystems.